leovigna/upgradeable-oracle/README.md

 Upgradeable Oracle contract compatible with Chainlink nodes and LINK token interface.
 This requires a port to Soldiity ^0.5.0.
 Contract can manage standard Chainlink requests and emit event logs.
 Read more about the architecture here https://docs.openzeppelin.com/upgrades/2.6/

 ## OraclePriced.sol
 Example incremental feature for Oracle contract that adds job-level minimum pricing requirements.
-With this feature, the Oracle enforces a minimum LINK payment for each job and rejects any request that does not meet the threshold.
-In addition, pricing is public so users and contracts can know this price in advance.
-This is different from setting the MINIMUM_CONTRACT_PAYMENT environment variable as it is enforced on-chain and can be customized by each job.
+With this feature, the Oracle enforces a minimum LINK payment for each job and rejects any request that does not meet the threshold for the job (default is 0, so will **not** be rejected).
+In addition, pricing is public so users and contracts can know the price of each job in advance.
+This is different from setting the `MINIMUM_CONTRACT_PAYMENT` environment variable as it is enforced on-chain and can be customized for each job.

 Not only is this a useful feature, but the upgradeable architecture means this can be implemented *after* having deployed the upgradeable oracle.
 See example below.

-## Low-level OracleRequest() event log
-Due to how Solidity ^0.5.0 encodes the event with padding.
-Chainlink nodes have compatibility issues with the `emit Event()` form of event logs.
-We therefore resort to using inline assembly with a lowlevel `log2()` call to emit the equivalent event that can be correctly parsed by all Chainlink nodes.
-In the future, it would be beneficial for nodes to consdier the data length feel when parsing events, instead of assuming all bytes are part of the data.
-Low-level event logs provide backwards compatibility with the current nodes and are therefore the most practical solution as of know.

 ## Example
 ### On-chain example